 It deepened my ability to continually choose to walk with Him, to choose His presence rather than the clawing ache of my despair.
-In my moments of aloneness and grief, I had to remember and believe, despite the empty pillow beside me, the vacant dinner table, the thoughts ricocheting around in my skull, “The LORD is near to all who call on him” Psalm 145:18, and, “Never will I leave you, Never will I forsake you” Hebrews 13:5.
+In my moments of aloneness and grief, I had to remember and believe, despite the empty pillow beside me, the vacant dinner table, the thoughts ricocheting around in my skull, “The Lord is near to all who call on him” Psalm 145:18, and, “Never will I leave you, Never will I forsake you” Hebrews 13:5.

-There is HOPE – As bad as your situation might be, it is not beyond God’s power to fix.
+There is hope – As bad as your situation might be, it is not beyond God’s power to fix.
 Do you believe this in your gut?
-Not only is God for you and your marriage, but He also has the power to do something about it – “I am the LORD, the God of all mankind.
+Not only is God for you and your marriage, but He also has the power to do something about it – “I am the Lord, the God of all mankind.
 Is anything too hard for me?”
 Jeremiah 32:27.

 Remember who you’re dealing with: The Creator and continued Orchestrator of the universe.
 This power is not distant!
 As a follower of Christ, the same spirit of God who raised Jesus Christ from the dead is living inside of you (Romans 8:11).
 Because of this, you can have hope.
 Do you believe God still raises dead things?

 Memorize these truths.
-Think on these truths.
+Think about these truths.
 Recite these truths in times of feeling their exact opposite.
 Ask God to help you to believe these truths about Him.
 There is rest on the other side (Matthew 11:28).

-These words spoken by God Himself will not on only be a solid foundation for you in the days ahead, but a springboard that will give you strength to carry out the following practical and necessary steps.
+These words spoken by God Himself will not on only be a solid foundation for you in the days ahead, but a springboard that will give you the strength to carry out the following practical and necessary steps.